dawehner/livefyre/README.txt

 Currently, they can be inserted into a node ('Content Area') or a Block ('Block').

-Livefyre is the best real-time conversation platform on the web.
 Designed for the social web, Livefyre replaces static comment sections with dynamic, real-time conversations that empower users and help build hyper-active communities.

 Some Livefyre Features